 In late February our family heads to the woods to tap the maple trees and ready the lines.
 We only harvest a fraction of the sap produced by the maples here on the farm.
 Plenty is left for the trees to live and grow.
 We set out about 2700 taps.
 A tree 10 inches in diameter gets one tap.
 A tree 15 inches in diameter gets 2 taps.
 The biggest trees get a maximum of 3 taps.
 The trees and their taps are connected via plastic tubing called “sap line”.
 When the daytime temperatures warm up into the 40’s and the nighttime temperatures drop down below freezing, the sap begins to climb into the trees from their roots.
 The harvested portion flows downhill to the sugarhouse where it is collected in big stainless steel tanks.
 From there it is piped into the sugarhouse where it is boiled down into maple syrup.

-This year (2015) we are excited to be using a brand new wood-fired 4’ X 12’ evaporator.
+We use a wood-fired 4’ X 12’ evaporator.
 At least two people are needed in the sugarhouse: the fireman, who feeds the fire every 8 minutes or so, and the sugarmaker, who monitors the workings of the pan as the sap travels through it on its way to becoming syrup.

 Maple sap usually contains around 2% sugar.
 At that percentage, it takes 40 gallons of sap to make a single gallon of syrup.
 The sap is boiled down to the correct density (all the different grades are boiled to the same density) and filtered through paper and felt filters into a canner.